bokshi-gh/http-codec/README.md

 It provides structured abstractions (`HTTPRequest`, `HTTPResponse`) and utilities to convert between raw HTTP messages and strongly-typed objects.

-Ideal for building C++ backend services or experimenting with HTTP message handling.
+Ideal for building C++ backend services or experimenting with HTTP message handling, or learning low-level HTTP processing in C++.

 ---